 - 2/3 cup corn starch or tapioca starch (75 g)

 - 4 eggs

-- 1 cup unsweetened milk (dairy or non dairy)
+- 1 cup unsweetened milk (dairy or dairy free milk) (240 ml)

 - oil or fat for roasting

-Drizzle a little vegetable oil into a non stick 12 cup muffin tin.
+- Drizzle a little oil into a non stick 12 cup muffin pan.
 Place the grease muffin tin into the oven as it preheats.
-Your muffin tin and oil should be smoking HOT before adding your batter.
+Your muffin tray and oil should be smoking HOT before adding your batter.

-Once the oven has fully heated and the oil is smoking slightly, remove the hot muffin tins and carefully pour the batter into each greased muffin hole.
-Fill the holes about 3/4 full.
+- Once the oven has fully heated and the oil is smoking slightly, remove the hot muffin tins and carefully pour the batter into each greased muffin cup.
+Fill each cup about 3/4 full.

 - If your batter doesn't sizzle after you've filled your first cup then you haven't heated the muffin tin well enough.
 Return back to the oven another five minutes before adding anymore batter.

 - Place the tin back in the middle of the preheated oven and let bake for 20-25 minutes.
 The batter will puff up so make sure there is no rack above that could get in the way.

 - To Freeze: Let these cool completely and then place in a freezer-safe, ziplock bag and place in the freezer for up to two months.
 Reheat from frozen by placing the pudding on a baking sheet and cooking at 220°C/425°F for about 15-20 minutes until warmed through.